Revised December 18, 2000.

 The Board of Directors shall be elected and consist of the following officers of the club:

-There shall be a total of six (6) persons on the Board of Directors.
-Note, for the purposes of annual filing of the corporate registration only the 5 most senior officers may be shown.
+There shall be a total of five (5) persons on the Board of Directors.
+Note, for the purposes of annual filing of the corporate registration each of these officers may be shown.

 (c) Vacancies

-Vacancies however caused-can be filled by the remaining directors from the qualified members or elected at the next AGM.
-The number of directors may be increased and the positions filled as described.
+Vacancies however caused-can be filled by the remaining directors, from the qualified members or elected (prior to or) at the next AGM.
+The number of directors may be increased or decreased and the positions filled as described.

 (d) Quorum and Meetings